ac6y/slac_exc/README.md

 README
 ======
-## Running the public cloud-hosted container in the Apptainer runtime
+## Run the public cloud-hosted container in the Apptainer runtime
 The container associated with [this repo](https://github.com/ac6y/slac_exc) has been made [publically readable](https://ghcr.io/ac6y/slac_exc/relion-app:latest).